 Ohioans vote absentee by mail or in person without giving any reason.
 The lawsuit before U.S. District Judge Peter Economus challenges two early-voting revisions.

-One is a directive from Republican Secretary of State Jon Husted that set uniform, early voting times that included limits on weekend and evening hours.
-The other is to a bill passed this year by the GOP-led General Assembly that shortens the period by six days when voters can cast an early ballot.
-Instead of 35 days, the early-voting window would be 29.
-The law eliminates the days in which people could both register to vote and cast a ballot at the same time.
+One is a directive this year from Republican Secretary of State Jon Husted that set uniform, early voting times that included restrictions on weekend and evening hours.
+The other is a bill passed by the GOP-led General Assembly in February that shortens the early voting window.
+Instead of 35 days, the period would typically be 29 or 28 days.
+The law gets rid of a so-called "golden week" when people could both register to vote and cast a ballot at the same time.

-The voting rights and civil rights groups claim that the recent early voting changes will make it difficult for residents to vote and unfairly affect black voters.
-They are seeking a preliminary injunction to block the law from being enforced this fall and want Husted to issue a new schedule that includes weeknight hours and additional Sunday times.
-The judge has scheduled a hearing for Aug.
-11 on the request.
+Opponents of the restrictions seek a preliminary injunction to block the law from being enforced this fall and want Husted to issue a new schedule that includes weeknight hours and additional Sunday times.

-Also on Wednesday, U.S. Justice Department sided with the plaintiffs in the case, saying in a court filing that the voting measures unfairly affect minority voters.
+The U.S. Justice Department has sided with the plaintiffs in the case, saying in a court filing that the voting measures unfairly affect minority voters.